AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/view-approvals.md

 description: The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.
 ---

-# View approvals in `Adobe Workfront`
+# View approvals in Adobe Workfront

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-Approval processes provide the flexibility to create multistep approvals for projects, tasks, and issues. `Adobe Workfront` administrators define approval processes to provide consistency throughout the system.
+Approval processes provide the flexibility to create multistep approvals for projects, tasks, and issues.
+Adobe Workfront administrators define approval processes to provide consistency throughout the system.

 For information about creating approval processes, see [Create an approval process for work items](../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-approval-processes.md).

-For information about associating approvals with work in `Workfront`, see [Associate a new or existing approval process with work](../../review-and-approve-work/manage-approvals/associate-approval-with-work.md).
+For information about associating approvals with work in Workfront, see [Associate a new or existing approval process with work](../../review-and-approve-work/manage-approvals/associate-approval-with-work.md).

 ## Access requirements